-If courses are taken at an institution utilizing a non-traditional grading scales (e.g. grading scale other that the standard four-point scale, competency grading, etc.), it is the student's responsibility to obtain an explanation of the institution's grading policy, an explanation of how to translate grades to a standard four-point scale, and documentation that the grade for courses being transferred are equivalent to a B- (2.67) or above.
+- If courses are taken at an institution utilizing a non-traditional grading scales (e.g. grading scale other that the standard four-point scale, competency grading, etc.), it is the student's responsibility to obtain an explanation of the institution's grading policy, an explanation of how to translate grades to a standard four-point scale, and documentation that the grade for courses being transferred are equivalent to a C- (2.67) or above. - Courses may not be transferred to count in place of UNIV 594, BIOE 500, BIOE 504, BIOE 690 or BIOE 698/699. - Non-traditional coursework will not transfer to Rice for credit.

-Non-traditional Coursework

-Non-traditional coursework will not transfer to Rice for credit.
 This category includes but is not limited to the following: a.) life experience; courses offered by non-collegiate sponsors such as businesses and government agencies, and labor unions, even if evaluated by the American Council on Education (ACE); b.) equivalency examinations (e.g., CLEP); and c.)
-MOOCs (massive open online courses).

-International Transfer Credit

-Students seeking transfer credit for courses taken pre-matriculation and post-matriculation at institutions outside the United States must present a professional course-by-course evaluation of the foreign official transcript.
+MOOCs (massive open online courses). - Students seeking transfer credit for courses taken pre-matriculation and post-matriculation at institutions outside the United States must present a professional course-by-course evaluation of the foreign official transcript.
 The professional evaluation must verify that the foreign institution is equivalent to a regionally accredited U.S. academic institution and must include an explanation of credits earned (including U.S. semester hour equivalents), grade equivalents, and course levels (lower- or upper-level).
-Two reliable services with course-bycourse evaluations that include this required information are:
+Two reliable services with course-by-course evaluations that include this required information are:

-• SpanTran
+SpanTran